Elite24shaikh/For-Practical-Session/README.md

 # For-Practical-Session
-This repo m craeting for practical examination ......also this program is wriiten for practical exam .
+This repo Im creating for practical examination ......also this program is wriiten for practical exam .